Climate descriptions of Tennessee

 Weather and Climate in the Great Smoky Mountains

 Map of Annual Average Precipitation

-- Daily data and sample graphs (max and min temperatures, precipitation, pan evaporation, wind over pan, soil temperatures) for entire period of record for Agricultural Experiment Stations - Greeneville, Knoxville, Crossville, Spring Hill, Springfield, Ames Plantation, Martin, Jackson, Milan - (Excel format).
+- Daily data (max and min temperatures, precipitation, pan evaporation, wind over pan, soil temperatures) for entire period of record for Agricultural Experiment Stations - Greeneville, Knoxville, Crossville, Spring Hill, Springfield, Ames Plantation, Martin, Jackson, Milan.

-- Daily precipitation and max and min temperature and for all NWS Coop and First Order stations in Tennessee (UT, state and federal employees may borrow a CD with complete dataset).
+- Daily precipitation and max and min temperature and for all NWS Coop and First Order stations in Tennessee.

 - Special requests - contact Joanne Logan at firstname.lastname@example.org